Procedures for Public Interest Disclosures

 These procedures are part of TEQSA's commitment.
 I encourage TEQSA staff and others working with TEQSA to familiarise themselves with the procedures and with the public interest disclosure scheme more generally.
 Further information about the scheme is provided in the Commonwealth Ombudsman's Guidelines.

 These procedures are made under section 59 of the Public Interest Disclosure Act 2013 (PID Act).
-The purpose of these procedures is to outline how the PID Act will operate in TEQSA.
+The purpose of these procedures is to outline how the PID Act operates in TEQSA.

 Consistent with the PID Act, TEQSA will: